 Cold-weather activities for the Blue Hare woman

-We looked at, assessed, gnawed on, and reached out to friends to find activities that offer health benefits with a lot of fun on the side.
-Most of those listed below have senior organizations (senior begins at 50 for some) that can steer you to local groups that can introduce you to their sport and others of comparable age and ability.
+We looked for activities that offer health benefits with a lot of fun on the side.
+Most of those on our list have senior organizations (senior begins at 50 for some) that can steer you to local groups that can introduce you to their sport and others of comparable age and ability.

 “Winter hiking has taught me that snow can be fun, the right clothes can overcome the biting cold, and that focusing on the positives makes the bad parts of winter more bearable.
 Snow transforms a beautiful forest or mountain top into an ethereal wonderland.
 A peaceful and picturesque view of the woods or a lake covered in snow is worth miles of hiking through deep powder.”
 This true appreciation of winter comes from This Runner’s Recipes, the blog of an enthusiastic winter hiker.

 Hiking in the cold winter months, especially in the snow, can be excellent cardio exercise.
 Your legs and heart will work harder than with regular walking, burning up to 530 calories an hour.
 We found some guidelines for the equipment you will need on DealNews.com: